Javadyakuza/Octus-Integration-Guide/docs/EVM-to-EVER.md

 # EVM to EVER Transfer Integration Step-by-Step

-1. Deposit the target token to `MultiVault`, which has two ways:
+1. Deposit the desired amount of target token to `MultiVault` contract, which has two ways:

    ## Function

-- 1.1: If our token was an ERC-20 token we must use the `deposit` function on `MultiVault` contract, but before that we must approve [MultiVault](./addresses.md#evm-smart-contracts) for desired token amount if token is not non-multiVault token, once approved deposit function can be called.
+- 1.1: If target token was an ERC-20 token we must use the `deposit` function on `MultiVault` contract, but before that we must approve [MultiVault](./addresses.md#evm-smart-contracts) for desired token amount if token is not non-multiVault token, once approved deposit function can be called.

   ```solidity